 The word Bible can be used to refer to the sacred writings of both the Jewish and Christian faiths.
 The Bible in Judaism is often called the Tanakh or Hebrew Bible and includes the books which are common to both the Jewish and Christian Bibles.
 The Christian Bible, variously called the called the Scriptures, the Sacred Scriptures, the Holy Bible, Holy Writ and God's Word, is split into the Old Testament and the New Testament.
 There are arguments about which 'Books' should be included in the Bible: see cannon - canon for an account of The Canon, and Apocrypha for an account of some of the difficulties and differences.

 It is the Old Testament that has most or all books in common with the Jewish Tanakh.
 It is in essence the Bible which Jesus knew and from which he taught.
 The New Testament contains the books which tell about his life and teachings and the doings of his apostles after his death.
-All of the books were composed only after his death: there are no authentic writings by Jesus, nor eye-witness contemporary accounts.
+All of the books in the New Testament were composed only after the death of Jesus: there are no authentic writings by him, nor eye-witness contemporary accounts.

 - You may also want to see the list of all the Books of the Bible.